Save on your taxes while you save for retirement

 Contribute to an IRA.

 Contributions to a traditional IRA are also made on a pre-tax basis (for those eligible to deduct their contribution) and therefore lower your taxable income, similar to 401(k) contributions.
 (Roth IRAs work a little differently.)
-In 2018, you can contribute up to $5,500 to an IRA (and that increases to $6,000 in 2019)1.
+In 2021, you can contribute up to $6,000 to an IRA1.
 Learn more about IRAs.

 Make catch-up contributions.